selimbat/bubble_beam/README.md

 # Bubble Beam
-A basic scene renderer from scratch using Python
+A basic scene renderer from scratch using python and numpy